billautomata/northern-guilds-portfolio/README.md

 ![](./false-color-texture-by-id.png)

-A view of the Three.js preview tool zoomed out.
+Above is a view of the Three.js preview tool zoomed out.

 ![](./compositor-output.png)